 An electrocardiogram is a diagnostic test that measures the electrical activity of the heart.
 Also known as an EKG or ECG, the electrocardiogram translates the information it receives into a pattern of waves for analysis.
 An EKG produces a record of waves that correspond to the electrical impulses that occur during each beat of a patient's heart.

-Reasons for an Electrocardiography
+Reasons for an Electrocardiography in San Luis Obispo

-An electrocardiogram may be used to measure any damage to the heart, as well as to to detect:
+An electrocardiogram may be used to measure any damage to the heart, as well as to detect: